+The practice of Philosophy in the Islamic world is a very diverse activity.
 In contemporary Muslim territories we can find a great diversity of attitudes towards Philosophy.
-Hence, before dealing with the particular situation of Contemporary Islamic Philosophy, we would like to enumerate a few trends in the context of which the special identity of contemporary philosophical activity can be recognized.
+Hence, before dealing with the particular situation of Philosophy in Iran, we would like to enumerate a few trends in the context of which the special identity of Iranian philosophical activity can be recognized.
 We shall then try to explain the main characteristics of Islamic philosophy as it is practiced in Iran.
 In the first place, however, we must deal with the fact that the different approaches to Philosophy in the Islamic world have essentially to do with different interpretations of the relation itself between Islam and Philosophy.
-Among these interpretations we find the followingi:
+Among these interpretations we find the following:

-- 1. The rejection of philosophy and of any rational approach to religious teachings with the emphasis placed on the ordinary meanings of Quran and hadith (vahhabi approach). - 2.
-The Ghazzalian approach, i.e., the one that we might call the philosophical rejection of philosophy.
-This is a common view in Malaysia and Indonesia, but with important similarities to the tafkik (separation) movement in Iran. - 3.
-The mystical approach in Turkey and countries of North of Africa like Morocco and Tunisia. - 4.
+- The rejection of philosophy and of any rational approach to religious teachings with the emphasis placed on the ordinary meanings of Quran and hadith (vahhabi approach). - 2.
+The Ghazzalian approach, i.e., the one that we might very call the philosophical rejection of philosophy.
+This is a common view in Malaysia and Indonesia, but with important similarities to the tafkik (separation) movement in Iran. - The mystical approach in Turkey and countries of North of Africa like Morocco and Tunisia. - 4.
 The revival of the Islamic philosophical heritage as it was instituted during the period going from the 9th to the 13th centuries.
 The thinkers interested in this revival are more commentators than philosophers in their own right.
 This position is particularly strong in schools and departments of Islamic philosophy in the Arabian countries that reject the vahhabi approach. - 5.
 The westernized contemporary approach to philosophy in Islamic countries and other parts of the world.
 Among the representatives of this approach we find thinkers like Muhammad Arkun, Hassan Hanafi, Nasr Hamed Abu Zaid, Ali Mazroui, Abdolkarim Soroush.
-They all have in common a rather secular approach based on different Western concepts of philosophy.
+They all have in common a rather secular approach based on different Western concepts of philosophy. - 6.
+The more ideological approach represented by thinkers that attempt to find solutions for the practical problems affecting the Muslim world based on